gvwilson/shuttleworth2014/README.md

 over 7000 researchers, and we're set to double those numbers in the coming two years.
 And those workshops are really making a difference.

-[cut to Dominique Vuvan explaining how Software Carpentry helped her]
+[cut to Adina Chuang Howe explaining how the workshops helped her]

 There is now much more demand for workshops than we can meet, so for the past two and a half years, I've been running a training course to